Forever Living Products International Announces New President

 Former Executive Vice President of Sales Aidan O'Hare takes on new role, while former President Gregg Maughan continues his role as Chief Executive Officer

 SCOTTSDALE, Ariz., Jan.
-13, 2023 /CNW/ -- Forever Living Products International, a direct sales health and beauty company with presence in over 160 countries, recently named Aidan O'Hare its new President.
+16, 2023 /PRNewswire/ -- Forever Living Products International, a direct sales health and beauty company with presence in over 160 countries, recently named Aidan O'Hare its new President.
 O'Hare takes on the role after working in management at Forever Living for 26 years, overseeing global sales strategies as the Executive Vice President of Sales.

 His predecessor, Gregg Maughan, served as Forever Living's President from 2008 until now.
 Maughan will continue to serve Forever Living as its CEO, spearheading the comprehensive vision of Forever Living and its family of companies.